learn-co-curriculum/react-hooks-practice-toy-tales/README.md

 You've got a friend in need!
 Again!
 Andy has misplaced of his toys (again) and need your help to organize them.

-For this lab, you will not be expected to `fetch` Andy's toy from a database.
 All the information about Andy's toys can be found in the 'db.json' file, which you will need to fire up, using the following command in your terminal:

 `json-server --watch db.json`